dask/dask/docs/source/array-best-practices.rst

 3. Switch between Dask Array and NumPy with a consistent API

-Xarray is used in wide range of fields, including physics, astronomy, geoscience, bioinformatics, engineering, finance, and deep learning.
+Xarray is used in wide range of fields, including physics, astronomy, geoscience, microscopy, bioinformatics, engineering, finance, and deep learning.
 Xarray also has a thriving user community that is good at providing support.